-14. Commitments and Contingencies
+14.13.
+Commitments and Contingencies

-The Company has certain non-cancelable purchase obligations related to the manufacturing of drug substance and drug product, with Bachem Americas, Inc., under which the Company has agreed to purchase a significant portion of its requirements for the pegcetacoplan drug substance over the next five years and a commercial supply agreement with NOF Corporation, under which the Company has agreed to purchase activated polyethylene glycol derivative, or PEG, which is a component of pegcetacoplan.
-Under these agreements, as of June 30, 2023 September 30, 2023, the Company is obligated to pay up to an aggregate of \$147.2 113.0 million to these vendors.
-In addition, the Company has other non-cancelable purchase agreements as of June 30, 2023 September 30, 2023, under which it is obligated to pay up to \$21.7 19.1 million to vendors.
+The Company has certain non-cancelable purchase obligations related to the manufacturing of drug substance and drug product, with Bachem Americas, Inc., under which the Company has agreed to purchase a significant portion of its requirements for the pegcetacoplan drug substance over the ~~next five years~~ initial term of the agreement, which continues until December 31, 2025, and a commercial supply agreement with NOF Corporation, under which the Company has agreed to purchase activated polyethylene glycol derivative, or PEG, which is a component of pegcetacoplan.
+Under these agreements, as of September 30, 2023, the March 31, 2024, the Company is obligated to pay up to an aggregate of \$113.0 70.7 million to these vendors.
+In addition, the Company has other non-cancelable purchase agreements as of September 30, 2023 March 31, 2024, under which it is obligated to pay up to \$19.1 19.7 million to vendors.